HEAVY METAL DETOX

 Endocrine System

-Hypothyroidism, hypoglycemia, infertility.
+Hypothyroidism, infertility.

 -